Caf Confederation Cup: Zanaco stun Cano Sport away from home | Goal.com

 Ziyo Tembo's first-half strike and a brace in the second-half by Guily Manziba were enough as the Bankers cruised to 3-1 win over their Equatorial Guinea counterparts.

-The win by the Zambian side was nearly overshadowed by a poor lighting system at the Estadio de Malabo, however.
-In the 86th minute, the lights went off for about six minutes forcing the match into a halt as the referee, sides representatives, and match authority deliberated on a possible outcome.
+The Zambian side's win was nearly overshadowed by a poor lighting system, however.
+In the 86th minute, the lights went off for a few minutes forcing the match into a halt as the referee, sides representatives, and match authority deliberated on a possible outcome.

 FT— ZanacoFootballclub (@Zanacofc) October 27, 2019The lights did come back on eventually and Zanaco sealed the first the leg win.